Víctor Ibarbo: Personal life

-Although born in Tumaco, Colombia, Ibarbo came from Cali.
-Born to a father, who's an electrician, Ibarbo grew up with seven brothers.
+Although born in Tumaco, Colombia, Ibarbo grew up in Cali.
+Ibarbo grew up with his father, an electrician, and Ibarbo's seven brothers.

 Ibarbo is married to his wife, Sirley and has a son, Martin.
 Shortly after returning to Atlético Nacional in 2016, Ibarbo was a victim of robbery after his jewelry, which is worth 70 million peso, was taken from him in Medellín.

 Ibarbo is currently represented by his agent, Riccardo Calleri.
 Ibarbo later considered Zdeněk Zeman as a father to him during his time at Cagliari.
 In addition to speaking Spanish, Ibarbo also speaks English and Italian.